ritagujar/eShop/README.md

 ## eShop

-## This is full stack eCommerce site
+## This is full stack eCommerce site.